Channel Noise Effects on Neural Synchronization: Introduction

 In order to model neuronal synchronization, many studies have focused on networks of Hodgkin-Huxley neurons.
-One defining property of the Hodgkin-Huxley neuron model that allows for action potential generation is the existence of sodium and potassium channels which transition between open and closed states with voltage-dependent rate constants.
-Each channel is composed of four gates: the sodium channel is composed of three activating gates (known as type m gates) and one inactivating gate (known as a type h gate), and the potassium channel is composed of four activating gates of type n.
-At rest, the activating gates are closed and the inactivating gate is open, but as a neuron receives synaptic input from other neurons, the membrane voltage rises, causing the activating gates to open, which starts the depolarization of the membrane potential.
-When the voltage is high enough, the sodium inactivating gate closes while the potassium gates remain open, which repolarizes the membrane potential.
-The dynamics of the $n$ gates and $m$ gates are similar, but the $n$ gate dynamics evolve on a slower time scale \cite{wells2007introduction}.
+One defining property of the Hodgkin-Huxley neuron model that allows for action potential generation is the existence of sodium and potassium channels in the neuron membrane that transition between open and closed states with voltage-dependent rate constants.
+Each channel is composed of four gates: the sodium channel is composed of three activating gates (known as type $m$ gates) and one inactivating gate (known as a type $h$ gate), and the potassium channel is composed of four activating gates of type $n$.
+At rest, the activating gates are closed and the inactivating gate is open, but as a neuron receives synaptic input from other neurons, the membrane voltage rises, causing the activating gates to open.
+This starts the depolarization of the membrane potential.
+When the voltage is sufficiently high, the sodium inactivating gate closes while the potassium gates remain open, which repolarizes the membrane potential.
+The dynamics of the $n$ gates and $m$ gates are similar, but the $n$ gate dynamics evolve on a slower time scale~\cite{wells2007introduction}.

-However, while the Hodgkin-Huxley model assumes that there are infinitely many channels so that fluctuations in the number of open channels remain undetected, real neurons have only finitely many channels and hence experience intrinsic noise through the stochastic opening and closing of sodium and potassium protein channels in the neural membrane.
+However, while the Hodgkin-Huxley model assumes that there are infinitely many channels so that fluctuations in the number of open channels remain undetected, real neurons have only finitely many channels and hence experience intrinsic noise through the stochastic opening and closing of sodium and potassium protein channels in the neural membrane \cite{chow1996spontaneous,white2000channel,hille2001ionic}.
 This stochasticity leads to fluctuations in the membrane potential which can alter spike timing of neurons.
 We refer to this stochasticity as channel noise, and its role in neural synchronization is the focus of our paper.